ozoromo/big-brother/docs/README.md

     - __init__.py:
       -> is used to execute the code
       -> contains all routes & their functionalities
-    - camera.py:
-      -> access to camera
-    - forms.py:
-      -> submit end user data
-    - routes.py:
+    - user_manager.py:
-      -> routes of the html files, not used, already in __init__py implemented
+      -> manages the users of the websites
     - user.py:
       -> keeps the information about user
     - utils.py:

 ## Logik-Group
 ## Face-recognition